mhadnanali/MiscUseFullFunctions/README.md

 # CSV to PPT Python Code
 Details: https://youtu.be/4PYEhJxLeHE

-# CSV to PPT Python Code
+# Download the timeline of a User
 Twitter User Timeline download.
 (Jupyter Notebook, Also have google colab code)

 FileName: TwitterUsersDownload.ipynb